thoughtbot/write-yourself-a-roguelike/02 - Creating a character.md

 TODO: Talk about in game options

-You can see here how we'll be using the `options` variable assigned in `game.rb`.
-This will store the selections the user makes during setup.
-We need to do this in order to communicate between the different screens about what has been chosen.
+You can see here how we'll be making use of the `options` variable created in `game.rb`.
+It will store the selections the user makes during setup.
+We need to do this in order to communicate between the different selection screens about what choices the player has made.
 If the user selects "q" we'll store that we need to quit, if they choose "y" then we'll randomly assign the rest of the attributes.
 In order to keep our application working you'll also need to add:

     require "title_screen"

 to `main.rb`.
-Now when you run the program you'll see what we've selected printed to the screen.
-For instance, if I select yes, I'll see the following:
+Now when running the program and choose an option you'll see set in the output that is printed.
+For instance, if I select yes, then I'll see the following:

     {:quit=>false, :randall=>true}

 ### Chapter 7 - Messages

-There are going to be a lot of messages in the game and I prefer to extact them out into a yaml file.
+There are going to be a lot of in-game messages and to make things more fluid we should extact them into a yaml file.
 This makes them far easier to change (or to internationalize) later.
 Let's start by creating a `data` directory.
 This directory will hold some yaml files that will contain in game text and other data.
 In that directory, let's create a file for holding our in-game messages.
-Name the file `messages.yaml` and Add the following to it:
+Name the file `messages.yaml` and add the following to it:

     ---
     title: